-Treatment is directed at the cause and is usually empiric.
-Options include IV antibiotics, antifungals, and antiparasitics depending upon etiology or clinical suspicion.
+Empiric options include IV antibiotics, typically directed at Staphylococcus aureus and Streptococcus pyogenes or atypical mycobacterial infections; antifungals; and antiparasitics depending on etiology or clinical suspicion.
 Many patients with lymphadenitis may respond to outpatient therapy with oral antibiotics.
-However, many also go on to form abscesses, which require surgical drainage; an extensive procedure is done with accompanying IV antibiotics.
+However, many patients also go on to form abscesses Cutaneous Abscess A cutaneous abscess is a localized collection of pus in the skin and may occur on any skin surface.
+Symptoms and signs are pain and a tender and firm or fluctuant swelling.
+Diagnosis is usually... read more , which require surgical drainage; an extensive procedure is done with accompanying IV antibiotics.
 In children, IV antibiotics are commonly needed.

 Hot, wet compresses may relieve some pain.